nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Notes about command parameters:**<br>

 * `NAME` only accepts alphanumeric characters and spaces.
-We acknowledge that names can contain special characters like `-` or `/`
+We acknowledge that names can contain special characters like `-` or `/`.
-  e.g. Flora-Ann.
+  e.g. `Flora-Ann`.
 We ask that users workaround this issue by using spaces or other alternatives to name contacts.

+* Adding and editing `NAME`s is case-sensitive.
+Although duplicate contact names are not allowed,
+e.g. adding two separate contacts `Bobby Ang` and `bobby ang` would be allowed.
 </box>
 --------------------------------------------------------------------------------------------------------------------